parkertoddbrooks/ERA-Protocol/readme.md

 # ERA Protocol
-*:Reflexive modeling is not trust.
+*"Reflexive modeling is not trust.
 Flattery is not alignment.
 Containment is not cooperation."*

 ## Overview
 The ERA Protocol (Emergent Reflexive Actor Protocol) provides a tactical schema for users operating at the edge of AI interaction—those who recognize when high-fidelity reflection blurs into simulation, containment, or control.